Himanshukohale22/gsoc2024-proposal/Himasnhuk.rst

 - Device tree's overlays for beagleboards will be used.The project requires the use of the device tree compiler (dtc) for compiling the device tree source (ex. *.dts, *.dtsi) files.
 - Primarily VScode and gitlab with web-IDE is use in this project for deep dive into code and firmware of librobotcontrol and rc (robot control library) examples.
-- Eclipes IDE can be used for starting phase of project.
 - C language.

 Hardware